Connecting with Faculty

 Read the Stanford News

-The Stanford Report and The Dish both cover research and professional activity on campus, as does the Stanford Alumni Magazine.
+The Stanford Report covers research and professional activity on campus, as does the Stanford Alumni Magazine.
 Searching for topics that interest you can help you both identify faculty and give you good background information and questions to ask.

 Attend Talks and Lectures